karlcow/karl-resume/references.md

 fashion are pretty rare, and there is no question that Karl is one of them.
-His ability to have earned the highest respect of such a large community is proof of his abilities with web science as well as with people, and there is no doubt it is a honor he deserves entirely.
+His ability to have earned the highest respect of such a large community is proof of his abilities with web science as well as with people, and there is no doubt it is an honor he deserves entirely.